boostercloud/booster/README.md

 Booster Framework follows the next principles:

 * *Play nicely*: Booster is not here to replace your toolkit but to expand it.
-Booster's goal is to come along well together with your existing auth, queues, databases, and services, providing a modern and swift tool to build new functionality that takes full advantage of the cloud.
+Booster's goal is to come along well with your existing auth, queues, databases, and services, providing a modern and swift tool to build new functionality that takes full advantage of the cloud.
 Booster is still a Node.js application that you can extend with any tool from your Node.js environment
 * *Domain Driven Design first:* Software should be designed around business-level concepts to ease the team's communication.
 All code in Booster is defined in terms of Commands, Events, Handlers, and Entities, limiting the need for artificial developers-only constructs.
 * *CQRS and Event-Sourcing:* Booster is designed around the concepts of CQRS and Event-Sourcing.
 This design has many advantages regarding scalability and data management.
 It even allows you to travel back in time!
 * *The cloud is the machine:* We believe that the developer's tools should create infrastructure transparently in the same way that a compiler hides the details of the target processor.
 We often think about Booster as the "TypeScript-to-Cloud compiler."
 * *True Serverless*: Serverless is about to stop caring about your servers, but many implementations still require long YAML files to describe your infrastructure, and you need to know what you're doing.
 True Serverless means that you don't even care about cloud configuration.
 Booster will figure it out for you based on the code structure you write.
 * *Convention over Configuration:* We prefer to provide standardized highly-opinionated modules than highly-configurable ones.
 This helps us to keep your code simple and follow the best practices when deploying your applications to the cloud.
-Decorating your classes with the provided semantic decorators also helps to abstract out most of the boilerplate code.
+Decorating your classes with the provided semantic decorators also helps abstract most of the boilerplate code.
 * *Don't Repeat Yourself (Extreme edition):* /The only code that matters is the one that makes your application different/.
-We push TypeScript structure and type system to the limit to avoid writing repetitive code, like object-to-JSON serializations, API or database schemas, or redundant architecture layers.
+We push the TypeScript structure and type system to the limit to avoid writing repetitive code, like object-to-JSON serializations, API or database schemas, or redundant architecture layers.
 Boster understands the semantics of your code and connects the dots.
 * *Self-documenting APIs* We adopted GraphQL because it's a self-documenting standard.
 You can grab a standard GraphQL client like [ApolloClient](https://github.com/apollographql/apollo-client) and start using a Booster backend right away with no complicated integrations.
 * *Developer's productivity:* Software development is fun, and a modern tool should make it even funnier, reducing the need for mundane tasks.
 Booster provides code generators to help you quickstart new projects and objects, and the framework types and APIs are hand-crafted to help your IDE help you.